Bassadin/ttn-locator-frontend/README.md

 This is the frontend for the [ttn-locator-backend](https://github.com/Bassadin/ttnmapper-reader) API.

-It is part of my [master's thesis](https://github.com/Bassadin/Master-Thesis-INM) at [HFU Furtwangen University](https://www.hs-furtwangen.de/) and is still in development.
+It is part of my [master's thesis](https://github.com/Bassadin/Master-Thesis-INM) at [HFU Furtwangen University](https://www.hs-furtwangen.de/).

 ## Used Technologies